netra2006-03/netra1-demo/README.md

 # netra1-demo
-this is my first GitHub repository
+this is my first GitHub repository . author - netra